danyspin97/danyspin97-site/content/blog/replacing-openssl-part-1-wolfssl.md

 [RFC6520]: https://tools.ietf.org/html/rfc6520

 All the community turned to the OpenSSL project, weighting its implementation and security policy.
-Heartbleed have been promptly fixed, but another vulnerability there could be new vulnerabilities in the future, if security was not properly prioritized during development.
+Heartbleed have been promptly fixed, but there could be new vulnerabilities in the future, if security was not properly prioritized during development.

 At this point, OpenBSD's folks forked OpenSSL and started a new project:
 [LibreSSL].
 It primary goals were to **modernize the codebase and to improve